top of page

 Creative Expression Groups

-At Safely Seen, our Creative Expression Groups are designed for autistic women, gender diverse, and neurodivergent people in Melbourne who want a safe, affirming space to create and connect.
+At Safely Seen, our Creative Expression Groups are designed for autistic women, gender diverse/FLINTA and neurodivergent people in Melbourne who want a safe, affirming space to create and connect.

 animated drawing of a disabled person in a wheelchair wearing an orange autism pride shirt holding a sign

-Why Junk Journaling Works for Autistic & Neurodivergent People
+Why Creative Expression works for Autistic & Neurodivergent People

-No “right” way - You don’t need to be artistic.
-Every page you make is valid.
+You don’t need to be artistic on necessarily even creative .
+Every page you make is valid because its about expression.

-Sensory regulation - Enjoy textures, sounds, and colours in ways that feel good for you.
+Enjoy textures, sounds, and colours in ways that feel good for you & in your control.

 sensory expectations